 The Alumni Association Board of Directors represents all alumni who are degree or certificate graduates of Metropolitan State University programs.
-Your Board now represents over 40,000 graduates.
+Your board now represents more than 42,000 graduates.
 We welcome your suggestions for improving and enhancing our service and communications with you.

 Treasurer: Sandra Best ’88 graduated with a BA in individualized studies emphasizing human resource management.
 Her post-graduate education includes an MBA from the University of St. Thomas, as well as advanced education in leadership, public affairs and military operations.
 Her career has included both public sector and military service, and in February 2016, Best became the first female Brigadier General in the Minnesota National Guard.

 She is a strong advocate for equity and inclusion, and in April 2019, she was selected to help advance diversity and inclusion across the 54 States and Territories in the National Guard.
-She continues to promote the benefits of lifelong learning and specifically the unique non-traditional environment geared for diverse working adults at Metro State.
+She continues to promote the benefits of lifelong learning and specifically Metro’s unique non-traditional environment geared for diverse working adults.

 Sam Mwangi ’01 is a community organizer, an elder, and respected fatherhood advocate.
 He is the executive director of the non-profit organization called Global Fatherhood Foundation (GFF).
 He leads a quarterly breakfast community gathering 'Men's and Community breakfast' co-branded in partnership with other immigrant organizations in empowering fathers to have a voice, counseling and change systems within areas of different systems.
 Mwangi’s organization does a lot of community outreach through social media, fatherhood gallery, close working relationships with Brooklyn Park Police in addressing domestic violence issues and engage Brooklyn Park City Hall in community engagement, advocacy, and education.